-- that the methodology makes allowance for the aggregate risks in the covered business through: - the incorporation of risk margins in the discount rate used to discount projected future profits determined using best estimate assumptions, using a) a market-consistent valuation of financial risk, b) an allowance for non-financial risk based on the frictional cost of an amount of capital that would be required to cover operational risk requirements under Basle II and the value at risk with respect to key operating variables such as persistency, costs and management fees,
+- that the methodology makes allowance for the aggregate risks in the covered business through: - the incorporation of risk margins in the discount rate used to discount projected future profits determined using best estimate assumptions, using - a) a market-consistent valuation of financial risk, - b) an allowance for non-financial risk based on the frictional cost of an amount of capital that would be required to cover operational risk requirements under Basel II and the value at risk with respect to key operating variables such as persistency, costs and management fees.

-(ii) the deduction of the cost of required capital based on minimum EU solvency margins for non-index-linked life business, and a risk-based capital allowance for index-linked business; and (iii) the deduction of the time value of financial options and guarantees for traditional business;

-- that the operating assumptions are reasonable in the context of recent available experience and the expected future operating environment; - that the economic assumptions used are internally consistent and consistent with observable market data. - for revaluable business, the assumed revaluation rates, and the retrocession rates, are consistent with the projection assumptions, established company practice and local market practice.
+- (ii) the deduction of the cost of required capital based on minimum EU solvency margins for non-index-linked life business, and a risk-based capital allowance for index-linked business; and - (iii) the deduction of the time value of financial options and guarantees for traditional business; - that the operating assumptions are reasonable in the context of recent available experience and the expected future operating environment; - that the economic assumptions used are internally consistent and consistent with observable market data; - for revaluable business, the assumed revaluation rates, and the retrocession rates, are consistent with the projection assumptions, established company practice and local market practice.

-Tillinghast considers that the reported results for the embedded value, embedded value earnings and the value of new business are reasonable in the context of embedded value reporting under the EEV Principles.
+Based on the foregoing, Tillinghast considers that the results for the embedded value, embedded value earnings and the value of new business, as reported in this supplementary information document, have been determined, in all material respects, in accordance with the EEV Principles, using the methodology and assumptions as set out herein.